timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 ```

 Due to Julia's optimization and inlining, it's sometimes a bit hard to tell from these shortened displays where a particular trigger comes from.
+(It turns out that this is finally the trigger we looked at in greatest detail in [method-based triggers](@ref methtrigs).)
 In this case we extract the specific trigger and show the stacktrace:

 ```julia